Calibanda/BotAToutFer/README.md

-WEATHER_TOKEN= #Enter here the token of your openweathermap.org api NEWS_TOKEN= #Enter here the token of your newsapi.org api CAT_TOKEN= #Enter here the token of your thecatapi.com api
+WEATHER_TOKEN= #Enter here the token of your openweathermap.org api NEWS_TOKEN= #Enter here the token of your newsapi.org api CAT_TOKEN= #Enter here the token of your thecatapi.com api COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_TOKEN= #Enter here the token needed to access to your coffee URL
 ```

 ## Running the bot